-This easy, small batch cherry crisp recipe is packed with fresh cherries and topped with a sweet oatmeal crumble.
-This recipe makes just enough for two, hearty servings and is quick to pull together for a weeknight dessert.
+This easy, cherry crisp recipe is packed with fresh cherries and topped with a sweet oatmeal crumble.
+This recipe makes just enough for two, hearty servings and is quick to pull together for a date night dessert!

 I recently went to a family BBQ and our cousins made this INSANE cherry pie, which was hands down one of the best pies I've ever had.
 I'm telling you, this thing was stuffed with fresh cherries and had the most beautiful, thick, flaky, butter crust.